The 2020 Oscar Nominations Are Big For Comic Book Movies, Not So Good To Female Directors

 One of the biggest events in Awards Season is here, and it’s the release of the Oscar nominations!
 This winter has been full of competitive awards shows and campaigning, and it’s all coming to an end.
-After the Golden Globes earlier this month, fans have been making their predictions on who would get the coveted Oscar nominations.
+After seeing all the Golden Globe winners earlier this month, fans have been making their predictions on who would get the coveted Oscar nominations.
 Well, it’s time to find out if you were right!
 Here is a complete list of all of the 2020 Oscar nominations.

 The 2020 Oscar Nominations